pedrobfernandes/flatctl/README.md

 ## ⚙️ Design assumptions

-Flatctl is simpple and to the point, so it makes the following assumptions:
+Flatctl is simple and to the point, so it makes the following assumptions:

 ### System-wide Flatpak installation